sohonetlabs/python-api/README.md

+# DO NOT USE< SHOTGUN API NOW HAS PYTHON3 SUPPORT

 # Shotgun Python API

 Shotgun provides a simple Python-based API for accessing Shotgun and integrating with other tools.
 This is the official API that is maintained by Shotgun Software (support@shotgunsoftware.com)